-BroadStream unveils CURRENT news production system at IBC 2014
+BroadStream Unveils CURRENT News Production System at IBC 2014

 Key features include:

-Ben Wolk, President of Sales and Marketing at BroadStream, comments: “In television news, nothing is more important than the speed at which you can turn a story around to get it on air, and nothing accelerates your existing news workflows faster than our new CURRENT system.
+"In television news, nothing is more important than the speed at which you can turn a story around and get it on air, and nothing accelerates your existing news workflows faster than our new CURRENT system.
 Our complete suite of tools and technologies integrate video content inside your Newsroom Computer System to deliver winning results.
-We are excited to unveil this new product at IBC 2014 as part of a full complement of creative playout solutions.”
+We are excited to unveil this new product at IBC 2014 as part of a full complement of creative playout solutions, comments Ben Wolk, BroadStream's President of Sales and Marketing.

+BroadStream's new CURRENT system is available immediately from BroadStream worldwide.It will be showcased for the first time at IBC 2014 on Stand B.29 together with the OASYS integrated playout product which now forms part of the full suite of BroadStream playout solutions.

 The latest product and technology information